Affine BPS algebras, W algebras, and the cohomological Hall algebra of $\mathbb{A}^2$: Introduction

 \subsection{Noncommutative Donaldson--Thomas theory}

-Associated to a quiver with potential $Q,W\in\BC Q/[\BC Q,\BC Q]_{\cyc}$, we may define the Jacobi algebra $\Jac(Q,W)$ as in \S \ref{Quiver_sec} below.
-This is a kind of noncommutative threefold, in the sense that the category of finite-dimensional modules over $\Jac(Q,W)$ behaves in many ways like the category of compactly supported coherent sheaves on a 3CY variety\footnote{I.e. a smooth three-dimensional variety $X$ satisfying $\mathscr{O}_X\cong\omega_X$.}.
-We refer to \cite{ginz} for background on this point of view.
-Furthermore, the moduli stack of finite-dimensional $\Jac(Q,W)$-modules is realised as the critical locus of the function $\Tr(W)$ on the smooth stack of $\BC Q$-modules.
-From the above discussion, it is thus natural to study the vanishing cycle cohomology
+Let $Q$ be a quiver, by which we mean a directed graph, which we always assume to be finite, and which we allow to have multiple edges and loops.
+Let $W\in \BC Q/[\BC Q,\BC Q]_{\mathrm{vect}}$ be a \textit{potential}: an element of the quotient of the free path algebra of $Q$ by the vector space spanned by commutators.
+Associated to the quiver with potential $(Q,W)$, we may define the Jacobi algebra $\Jac(Q,W)$ as in \S \ref{Quiver_sec} below.
+This is a kind of noncommutative threefold, in the sense that the category of finite-dimensional modules over $\Jac(Q,W)$ behaves in many ways like the category of compactly supported coherent sheaves on a 3CY variety\footnote{By which we mean a smooth three-dimensional variety $X$ satisfying $\mathscr{O}_X\cong\omega_X$.}.
+We refer to \cite{ginz,MR3338683} for background and details on this point of view.
+The moduli stack of finite-dimensional $\Jac(Q,W)$-modules is realised as the critical locus of the function $\Tr(W)$ on the smooth stack of $\BC Q$-modules.
+From the discussion in \S \ref{DT_ssc}, it is thus natural to study the vanishing cycle cohomology

-a categorification of the noncommutative DT theory associated to the pair $(Q,W)$, as initiated in \cite{Sz08} in the case of the noncommutative conifold.
-The cohomology $\CoHA_{Q,W}$ carries an action of $\HO_{\BC^*_u}\coloneqq \HO(\B \BC^*,\BQ)$ by tensoring with tautological classes.
-Furthermore, the object $\CoHA_{Q,W}$ carries the cohomological Hall algebra structure introduced by Kontsevich and Soibelman \cite{KS2}. \smallbreak The connection with the algebra $\CoHA_{\BA^2}^T$ comes from setting $Q^{(3)}$ to be the quiver with one vertex and three loops $a,a^*,\omega$, and considering the potential
+This is a categorification of the noncommutative DT theory associated to the pair $(Q,W)$, as initiated in \cite{Sz08} in the case of the noncommutative conifold.
+We continue to use the $\vir$ superscript to denote a shift in cohomological degree (see \S \ref{toolkit}).
+The cohomology $\CoHA_{Q,W}$ carries an action of $\HO_{\BC^*_u}\coloneqq \HO(\B \BC^*,\BQ)\cong \BQ[u]$ by multiplying by tautological classes, where $u\bullet -$ is a derivation: see \eqref{udef}.
+Furthermore, the object $\CoHA_{Q,W}$ carries the cohomological Hall algebra structure introduced by Kontsevich and Soibelman \cite{KS2}. \smallbreak The connection with the algebra $\CoHA_{\BA^2}^T$ arises by considering the quiver $Q^{(3)}$ with one vertex and three loops $a,a^*,\omega$, and considering the potential

 Then there is a natural isomorphism of Hall algebras (see \S \ref{dimred_sec})